Evin prison fire raises fears about people jailed during Iran’s anti-regime protests

 Details about the situation inside Iran’s prisons are sparse and fragmentary, with few if any prisoners released and many relatives terrified to speak out.

-“We have very little information from inside the prisons and this is very worrying,” said Hadi Ghaemi, executive director of Centre for Human Rights in Iran, an advocacy group based in Washington.
+“We have very little information from inside the prisons and this is very worrying,” said Hadi Ghaemi, executive director of the Centre for Human Rights in Iran, an advocacy group based in Washington.
 “They stopped allowing families to visit, and what little we know comes from phone calls the prisoners are allowed.”

-It appears political detainees are being warehoused into prisons, and despite claims that some have been released, few if any have given accounts of the situation inside jails.
+It appears political detainees are being warehoused in prisons, and despite claims that some have been released, few if any have given accounts of the situation inside jails.
 Terrified relatives look for the names of missing loved ones on lists sometimes posted outside prison entrances.

 The wellbeing of Iranians in prison is a highly sensitive matter.
-Iran’s president, Ebrahim Raisi, has admitted he was among the judiciary officials who oversaw the mass execution of political prisoners in the late 1980s, a crime which continues to haunt the Islamic Republic and is regularly raised in international forums such as the United Nations.
-Adding to the worries, hundreds of those detained in the recent protests are juveniles.
+Iran’s president, Ebrahim Raisi, has admitted he was among the judiciary officials who oversaw the mass execution of political prisoners in the late 1980s, a crime that continues to haunt the Islamic Republic and is regularly raised in international forums such as the United Nations.
+Adding to the concern, hundreds of those detained in the recent protests are juveniles.

-“We’re seeing arrests of children which is extremely problematic and something we haven’t seen so much as in the past,” said Skylar Thompson, a spokeswoman for Hrana.
+“We’re seeing arrests of children which is extremely problematic and something we haven’t seen so much as in the past,” said Skylar Thompson, a spokesperson for Hrana.
 “I mean schoolchildren under the age of 18.”

-Officials and state television have issued multiple, confusing and contradictory accounts of how the 15 October fire at Evin started and which of the thousands prisoners were involved.
-State television said the unrest was caused by a "premeditated" plan by some inmates who intended to escape from the prison, airing “confessions” from purported prisoners.
+Officials and state television have issued multiple, confusing and contradictory accounts of how the 15 October fire at Evin started and which of the thousands of prisoners were involved.
+State television said the unrest was caused by a “premeditated” plan by some inmates who intended to escape from the prison, airing “confessions” from purported prisoners.

 “Fortunately, no prisoner managed to escape,” Heshmatollah Hayatolgheib, head of Iran’s prisons, told state television.

-But no official has yet to explain a series of explosions at the massive facility as well as continuous sounds of gunfire during the blaze and video footage showing what could be mortars being fired on the compound.
+But no official has explained a series of explosions at the massive facility as well as continuous sounds of gunfire during the blaze and video footage showing what could be mortars being fired on the compound.

-Women political prisoners and several high-profile prisoners at the facility, including Iranian American Siamak Namazi and Mr Panahi, were permitted to call their families to assure them they were safe.
+Women political prisoners and several high-profile prisoners at the facility, including Iranian American Siamak Namazi and Panahi, were permitted to call their families to assure them they were safe.

 In Evin, like in the Lakan prison incident, the regime claimed the unrest involved only non-political detainees and was sparked by fights between prisoners.
 But former detainees and others have strongly disputed that claim.

 According to accounts collected indirectly from prisoners, the fire may have begun accidentally in a textiles workshop of the prison, and originally involved one ward of the prison reserved for ordinary criminal offences.
-It expanded after other prisoners in a ward holding political prisoners sought to break through barriers and help their fellow inmates.
+It expanded after other prisoners in a ward holding political detainees sought to break through barriers and help their fellow inmates.

-Authorities confronted prisoners, prompting protests and the anti-regime slogans in the prison’s courtyards, with chants of “death to the dictator” overheard from neighbouring residences along with sharp explosions, sirens and gunfire.
+Authorities confronted prisoners, prompting protests and anti-regime slogans in the jail’s courtyards, with chants of “death to the dictator” overheard from neighbouring residences along with sharp explosions, sirens and gunfire.

 Video footage posted to the internet showed columns of Basji militiamen and other pro-regime gunmen on motorcycles racing toward the prison as the fire burned.
 Prison guards and other security officials fired teargas and possibly live fire at the prisoners, eventually quelling the unrest.
-Witnesses spotted ambulances and buses full of prisoners leaving through the gates of the massive prison, which is located in the far north of Tehran along the slope of the Alborz Mountain range.
+Witnesses spotted ambulances and buses full of prisoners leaving through the gates of the prison, which is located in the far north of Tehran along the slope of the Alborz mountain range.

 Hrana says some of the wounded were denied proper medical attention, and that prisoners at Evin are being deprived of food and heat, perhaps as punishment for the melee, and that has prompted even more protests.